Carola of Vasa: Childhood and youth

 After the separation of her parents, Carola and her mother settled in Moravec Castle in August 1846.
 Amalie von Ungern-Sternberg took over the instruction of the princess: she developed a preference for drawing, painting and chess, but not for making music.
 Carola enjoyed performing her own plays.
 Apart from larger gatherings, rural life in Moravec was quiet and tranquil.
 During this time, the young princess developed great compassion for underprivileged children and the infirm, to whom she donated food and clothing financed by her mother.
 In doing so, she laid the foundation for her later involvement in the field of charitable care for the poor and sick.
-The stay was mostly interrupted for spa trips by the mother, who was suffering from asthma and a heart defect, or for visits to her father or relatives in Mannheim or Karlsruhe.
+The stay was mostly interrupted for spa trips by her mother, who was suffering from asthma and a heart defect, or for visits to her father or relatives in Mannheim or Karlsruhe.

 During the Italian Wars of Independence in 1848–1849, Carola supported Hungarian wounded by submitting gifts.
-In the years that followed, her mother's health continued to deteriorate, which made it necessary for her and her daughter to had long visits to the spas in Merano, Venice, Bolzano and Baden.
+In the years that followed, her mother's health continued to deteriorate, which made it necessary for her and her daughter to have long visits to the spas in Merano, Venice, Bolzano and Baden.
 In the years leading up to 1851, the now 18-year-old Carola, who was considered the most beautiful princess in Europe at the time, devoted herself intensively to oil painting.

-Carola, like her mother, converted to Catholicism in 1852, against the strong opposition from her father.
+Carola, like her mother, converted to Catholicism in 1852, despite strong opposition from her father.
 He only gave his consent on the condition that his daughter separated from her mother for a long time in order to take religious instruction with his sister Sophie, Grand Duchess of Baden in Karlsruhe.
 The princess returned to her mother after graduation and professed her Catholic faith on 4 November of the same year in the parish church in Moravec.